SofijaErkin/basic-tool-mac/vscode/build_compile_debug_case_combat/sepratedMultiSrcFiles/mainSeparatedSources/README.md

-# Main Separated from Sources Manually
+# C/C++ Main Seperated from Sources Manually

-This is a Makefile for main function separated from sources files.
+This is a Makefile for main function seperated from sources files.

 Amazing Notice: